DHTMLX/docs-spreadsheet/docs/api/spreadsheet_getformula_method.md

 ### Description

-@short: returns the formula of a cell
+@short: Returns the formula of a cell

 ### Usage